azcastillo/data_analyst_salary_predictor/README.md

 - Average salary for all positions is about 72.12K and average rating for all companies is about 3.16
 - 28% of companies wanted Python skills and about 60% wanted sql or excel.
 - 100% of positions wanted at least a bachelor's degree, 36% wanted a master's, 2% only wanted a PhD.
-- Companies whose revenues were between 1 and 5 million paid the highest average salary at about 76 million.
+- Companies whose revenues were between 1 and 5 million paid the highest average salary at about 76 thousand.
 In contrast, the companies with revenues of 500 million to 1 billion were near the bottom.
 - SQL is an absolutely necessary skill that all data analyst should know.
 - Tableau also seems to be the data visualization dashboard program of choice.
 In particular, 27% of positions wanted Tableau over the 7% that wanted Power BI
 - Biotech & Pharmaceuticals, Real Estate, and Arts were among the highest paying sectors for data analyst.